 Gyms and Fitness Establishments may reopen for indoor operations at limited occupancy.
-Indoor operations at gyms and fitness establishments are limited to 25% occupancy based on applicable Building or Fire Code and continue to be open to the public for outdoor operations.
+Indoor operations at gyms and fitness establishments are limited to 10% occupancy based on applicable Building or Fire Code and continue to be open to the public for outdoor operations.
 Since outdoor fitness operations present a lower risk of transmission compared to indoor operations, gyms and fitness establishments are encouraged to continue prioritizing outdoor services.
 For both indoor and outdoor operations, all employees and patrons must wear an appropriate face mask at all times except when swimming.
-For more information on face masks see Los Angeles County Department of Public Health (LACDPH) COVID-19 Mask webpage at http://ph.lacounty.gov/masks.
+For more information on face masks see Los Angeles County Department of Public Health (LACDPH) COVID-19 Mask webpage at http://publichealth.lacounty.gov/acd/ncorona2019/masks.

 Outdoor hot tubs can open only for use by household groups or in cases where six feet of distancing can be maintained.
-Indoor hot tubs, saunas, and steam rooms must remain closed.
-Indoor and outdoor pools may be open for regular use.
+Indoor pools, hot tubs, saunas, and steam rooms must remain closed, except that indoor pools may be open for drowning prevention classes, including swim lessons with certified instructors.
 All pools must comply with LACDPH Protocols for Public Swimming Pools.